kattrinazhou/individual_project/timelog.md

 * *0.5 hours* created GitLab repository
 * *10 mins* create a time log to catch up on what I've done on the other days of the week.

+## 23 Sep 2023

+* *0.5 hour* Watch a surreal video that presents a new vision of the future

+## 24 Sep 2023

+* *1.5 hour* figure out  how to factory setting the vr headset. successed.And start to download games and play it.

+## 27 Sep 2023

+* *1 hour*  browse literature, take notes (hand tracking https://faculty.washington.edu/ajko/books/user-interface-software-and-technology/hands).
+* *1 hour* Search the web for something related to eye-tracking technology.